otan-cockroach/crdb-blog-posts/time-blog.md

 ### What do we recommend?

-Like many others, CockroachDB recommends usage of TIMESTAMPTZ as encoding time zone data is valuable.
+Like others, CockroachDB recommends usage of TIMESTAMPTZ as being to operate in the correct timezone and parsing timezone fields is valuable.

 However, we recommend always setting the session time zone to UTC.
 This allows the user to not worry about not losing time zone information whilst parsing, whilst allaying concerns that if a user decides to use session time zones that they perform with intended daylight-savings aware behaviour.

 ### Time Twister